nukadelic/unity-application-spacewarp/README.md

 **Notes**
 * 120Hz is still in experimental stage , to get it working enable it inside the Quest headset in the settings under experimental features.
 * Unsupported materials will result in tear , make sure to edit your shaders to support motion vectors or make them in shader graph.
-* Do not use attach objects with the default URP/Lit shader material on them as it will cause wild tears ( see below )
+* Lit shaders will cause wild tearing ( see below )

 ### Config